Han1s/Coding-Notes/Udemy--clean_code.md

     }
 }

-class InMemoryDatabase implements Databas {
+class InMemoryDatabase implements Database {
     connect(uri: string) {  // this is not needed here, we have a wrong interface
         // Connecting...
     }